Like many B2B marketing terms, the word “audience” can mean several things.

 2. Look for patterns among closed-won accounts

 At this stage, focusing on the factors influencing customer acquisition is the name of the game.
-The marketing and sales insights you’ll analyze here usually falls in one of two buckets:
+The marketing and sales insights you’ll analyze here usually fall in one of two buckets:

 Firmographic data